eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/exists.md

 # #{page.title}

-The non-associating, unary `exists` operator is used to test its operand for nullness.
+The non-associating, unary postfix `exists` operator is used to test its operand for nullness.

 ## Usage